 You will need to explore how alcohol and other drug services can meet the needs of a culturally diverse family.
 In doing so, you need to:

-- Find out whether the AOD service currently has formal policies, practices or strategies to support people from CALD communities in accessing or participating in treatment.
+- Find out whether the alcohol and other drugs service currently has formal policies, practices or strategies to support people from CALD communities in accessing or participating in treatment.

-- Find out what CALD services are available to support AOD work with the family.
+- Find out what CALD services are available to support alcohol and other drugs work with the family.

-- Consider how CALD counsellors and AOD services can work together.
+- Consider how CALD counsellors and alcohol and other drugs services can work together.

-- Talk with AOD services about how they will meet the parent’s religious, cultural and spirituality needs throughout treatment.
+- Talk with alcohol and other drugs services about how they will meet the parent’s religious, cultural and spirituality needs throughout treatment.

 - Be aware of the potential need to include family members in treatment and recovery plans.
 (Be guided by parents about this).

 - Refer to culturally specific services where possible if the parent wants this.
 Never assume they do; always check what will help them the most.

 - Have a conversation with parents about the way the parents experience stigma and shame from family or community.